-Carnosine could act as an acid buffer and assists in muscle vitality alongside maintaining proper function.
+Carnosine could act as an acid buffer and assist in muscle vitality alongside maintaining proper function.
 [R]

-Carnosine concentrations in the muscles are reduced when they are high.
-Carnosine improves muscle elasticity and delays or prevents muscle fatigue by protecting against lactic acid buildup.
+Carnosine concentrations in the muscles are reduced when it is high.
+Carnosine improves muscle elasticity and delays or prevents muscle fatigue, by protecting against lactic acid buildup.
 [R]

 Muscle carnosine loading improves high-intensity exercise performance in both untrained and trained individuals.
 Although carnosine is not involved in the classic adenosine triphosphate-generating metabolic pathways, this suggests that the dipeptide plays an important role in contracting muscle cell homeostasis, particularly during high rates of anaerobic energy delivery.
 [R]